Four Paws Veterinary Hospital

 3. DO NOT GIVE bones (real marrow or knuckle or nylon), hooves, horns, and antlers because they are harder than teeth, cause abnormal wear, and break teeth.
 While these are marketed as “natural” and dogs love them, they are too hard and break teeth causing pain and infection.
 Carrots can be great alternatives to horns and bones.

-Normal dog teeth.
 Normal Dog teeth.

-brown dog Tooth wear and fracture after chewing bones.
+Tooth wear and fracture after chewing bones.

 WHAT ABOUT DOGS WHO GNAW AND SHRED TOYS?